 It is understood that the new legislation will provide for the following changes to the current law on divorce:

-- There will still be a requirement to have been married for 12 months before commencement of the divorce process, but it is expected that the new legislation will simply require a statement that the marriage has broken down.
-There will be no requirement for evidence or proof.
+- There will still be a requirement to have been married for 12 months before commencement of the divorce process and there will be no requirement for evidence or proof.